openalea/openalea.rtfd.io/doc/development/guidelines.md

 ```

 Using this layout, no further modification should be brought to your package, provided you are using a toml file.
-If you are using a setup.py file, you should manualy set include-package-data option to true and use find_namespace_package to scan src.
+If you are using a setup.py file, you should manually set include-package-data option to true and use find_namespace_package to scan src.

-You can then access data using importlib.ressources.
+You can then access data using importlib.resources.
 It is currently recommended to use `importlib_resources` backport module for Python 3.7 and above, as importlib.resources only works for python 3.10 and above.
-The only diffference is to replace the underscore by a point in the following examples.:
+The only difference is to replace the underscore by a point in the following examples.:

 ```python
 from importlib_resources import files, path